FlyingMandarine/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 The whole state of the application is stored into <i>one</i> JavaScript-object in the store.
 Because our application only needs the value of the counter, we will save it straight to the store.
 If the state was more complicated, different things in the state would be saved as separate fields of the object.

 The state of the store is changed with [actions](https://redux.js.org/basics/actions).
-Actions are objects, which have at least a field determining the <i>type</i> of the action.
+Actions are objects which have at least a field determining the <i>type</i> of the action.
 Our application needs for example the following action:

 ```js